espocrm/documentation/user-guide/reports.md

 You can __export__ list report results to excel and csv formats.

-List report exampl, showing leads that doesn't have any Call related to them:
+List report example, showing leads that doesn't have any Call related to them:

 ![List report example](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/user-guide/reports/list.png)